Courthouse station (MBTA): History

 Courthouse station opened along with the rest of the South Boston Piers Transitway from South Station to Silver Line Way on December 17, 2004.
 Through service on the SL2 and SL3 routes serving the Design Center and City Point areas began on December 31, 2004, followed by SL1 service on June 1, 2005.
 SL3 service was discontinued on March 20, 2009.

 The station has headhouses on the north and south sides of Seaport Boulevard.
 The south headhouse was closed from October 5, 2015 until October 2016 due to construction of a hotel partially over the headhouse.
 SL3 service (a new South Station–Chelsea route different from the discontinued City Point route) at the station began on April 21, 2018.

 The station suffers from water infiltration from several sources, which has damaged ducts and electrical conduits.
-A $26.9 million contract for waterproofing and repairs was approved by the MBTA in December 2020, with construction to take place from January 2021 to early 2023.
-Construction of a northeast headhouse with a separate elevator is also underway; bidding began in December 2020, with notice to proceed given on a $15.3 million contract in June 2021.
+A $26.9 million contract for waterproofing and repairs was approved by the MBTA in December 2020, with construction then expected to take place from January 2021 to early 2023.
+Construction of a northeast headhouse with a separate elevator is also underway.
+Bidding began in December 2020, with notice to proceed given on a $15.3 million contract in June 2021.
+It was expected to be complete by the end of 2022.